-Limitation: Employers who have received an SBAPaycheck Protection Program (PPP) loan may defer payment of the employer's share of Social Security tax that otherwise would be required to be made beginning on March 27, 2020, through the date the lender issues a decision to forgive the loan.
-Once an employer receives a decision from its lender that its PPP loan is forgiven, the employer is no longer eligible to defer payment of the employer's share of social security tax due after that date.
-However, the amount of the deposit and payment of the employer's share of Social Security tax that was deferred through the date that the PPP loan is forgiven continues to be deferred and will be due on the "applicable dates," described above.
+Limitation - Employers who have received a PPP Loan may defer payment of the employer's share of Social Security tax that otherwise would be required to be made beginning on March 27, 2020, through the date the lender issues a decision to forgive the loan.
+Once an employer receives a decision from its lender that its PPP loan is forgiven, the employer is no longer eligible to defer payment of the employer's share of Social Security tax due after that date.
+However, the amount of the deposit and payment of the employer's share of Social Security tax that was deferred through the date that the PPP loan is forgiven continues to be deferred and will be due on the "applicable dates," described below.

-How FFCRA Qualified Leave Wages and CARES Act Qualified Employees are Treated for Tax and Benefit Purposes
+How FFCRA Qualified Leave Wages and CARES Act Qualified Wages are Treated for Tax and Benefit Purposes